*********** Updates ************

 If you prefer to test with another Cloud Connector or if you don’t have one in place, you can download it from here and install it as described in the official documentation.
 Once it’s done, go the the admin UI of the Cloud Connector (https://localhost:8443/), change your password and add your new created Cloud Foundry Trial.
 Click in the button “Add Subaccount” and insert the details as described below.

-- in the “Subaccount User” field you should use here your email address instead of your P-user.
+- By selecting Cloud Foundry region host, the label “Subaccount User” would automatically change to “Login E-Mail”.
+Please use here your email address instead of your P-user.

 Once you clicked on “save”, you should see your Subaccount listed to the “Subaccount Dashboard”.
 Navigate to the detail page to verify that the connection has been activated.